awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

      sudo yum install java-1.8.0-openjdk
      ```

 1. To make sure that you have all required dependencies, download and run the Greengrass dependency checker from the [AWS IoT Greengrass Samples](https://github.com//aws-samples/aws-greengrass-samples) repository on GitHub\.
-These commands unzip and run the dependency checker script\.
+These commands download, unzip, and run the dependency checker script in your Amazon EC2 instance\.

    ```
    mkdir greengrass-dependency-checker-GGCv1.10.x